J. Peter Grace

 Joseph Peter Grace Jr. (May 25, 1913 – April 19, 1995) was an American industrialist who was president of the diversified chemical company, W. R. Grace & Co., for 48 years, making him the longest serving CEO of a public company.

-Born in Manhasset, New York, he succeeded his father, Joseph Peter Grace Sr. (1872–1950), as President and CEO of W. R. Grace and Company in 1945 when his father suffered a stroke.
+Born in Manhasset, New York, he succeeded his father, Joseph Peter Grace Sr. (1872–1950), as President and CEO of W. R. Grace and Company after his father suffered a stroke in 1945.
 The firm was founded by his grandfather William R. Grace, the first Roman Catholic to be elected Mayor of New York City.
+Michael Paul Grace, an earlier chairman of the board of directors of W.R.
+Grace & Co., was his uncle.
 His maternal grandfather was Charles B. Macdonald, a major figure in early American golf who built the first 18-hole course in the United States.